 Care Coordination is an essential, proactive approach for appropriately moving patients along the continuum of care and providing continuity among all the services being delivered to the patient both in and beyond the inpatient setting of a hospital.
-The goals of care coordination include proactively managing length of stay, emphasize patient-centered care and patient choice, ensure evidence-based care and ensure appropriate level of care placement.
+The goals of Care Coordination include proactive management of length of stay, emphasizing patient-centered care and patient choice, ensuring evidence-based care and ensuring appropriate level of care placement.

-Care coordination ensures compliance with the CMS Conditions of Participation (42 CFR 482.43) which highlights the importance of early identification of patients who are likely to suffer adverse health consequences upon discharge in the absence of adequate discharge planning.
-Proactive discharge planning helps with the identification of our high-risk patients, assessment of needs and appropriately removing barriers to discharge.
-Care coordination and proactive discharge planning also improves patient outcomes and decreases readmissions and length of stay.
+Care coordination ensures compliance with the CMS Conditions of Participation (42 CFR 482.43) which emphasizes the importance of early identification of patients who are likely to experience adverse health consequences upon discharge in the absence of adequate discharge planning.
+Proactive Care Coordination involves identification of patients at high-risk for readmission and/or complications, assessment of needs and appropriately removing barriers to discharge.
+Care coordination and proactive discharge planning can improve patient outcomes and decrease readmissions and length of stay.